 A snake in the toilet was just the beginning of this family's problems!

-A Texas family got a scary surprise in their toilet in the form of a rattlesnake.
+A Texas family got a scary surprise in their toilet back in 2016 in the form of a rattlesnake.
 Little did they know, it was just one of dozens hanging out in their home!

 CBS News reports the Abilene, Texas family immediately called up Nathan Hawkins, the owner of Big Country Snake Removal after a young boy, Isac Mcfadden, got up to use the restroom and found a diamondback rattlesnake sneaking its way out of toilet.